rem1niscence/canopy/store/README.md

 The store package serves as the storage layer for the Canopy blockchain, utilizing **[BadgerDB](https://github.com/hypermodeinc/badger)** as its underlying key-value store.
 It offers structured abstractions for nested transactions, state management, and indexed blockchain data storage.
-This document provides a comprehensive overview of the package’s core components and their functionalities, introducing key concepts while progressively building each component into a complete storage solution.
+This document provides a comprehensive overview of the package's core components and their functionalities, introducing key concepts while progressively building each component into a complete storage solution.